andrewkliskey/onestopsecurity/README.md

   - Debian 10.3
   - Debian 9.12

-To improve your security further disable ssh root access.
-This can be done by adding a # infront of "PermitRootLogin yes" within the SSH config file (/etc/ssh/sshd_config).

 If you would like any additional features please submit an Issue or Pull request.